 This version of the Burgtheater opened in 1888, but the institution has a long history involving emperors, wars, and fan fiction rewrites of Shakespeare plays.

-Even English-speaking audiences might recognise some of the Burgtheater’s more famous company members.
+Although a purely German-speaking institution, even English-speaking audiences might recognise some of the Burgtheater’s more famous company members.

 Klaus Maria-Brandauer, for example, gained an Oscar nomination for his role in Out of Africa opposite Meryl Streep in 1985.
 And Oskar Werner starred opposite Julie Christie in Truffaut’s Fahrenheit 451 in 1966.